-Apart from just participating in suitable conferences, we plan to foster more focused discussions on polarization aspects in high-energy sources by organizing topical workshops.
-Presently, we plan for two smaller workshops at 2 and 3 years into the POLCA project, and one larger one at the end to advertise our results.
+Apart from just participating in suitable conferences, we plan to foster more focused discussions on polarization aspects in high-energy sources by organizing topical workshops which is open for the worldwide community.
+This will be particularly important for the exchange of knowledge and experience between our project team and that if IXPE (with first flight data expected already in 2022), and in preparation for the Chinese eXTP project (2027).
+Presently, we plan for two smaller workshops at 2 and 3 years into the POLCA project, and a larger one at the end, to advertise our results to the astrophysical community.